ldgaetano/lgd-dev-env/README.md

 # lgd-dev-env-ubuntu
-Custom Ubuntu image for a Docker development environment.
+Custom image for a Docker development environment.